zmkfirmware/zmk/docs/docs/features/studio.md

 title: ZMK Studio
 ---

-:::warning[Alpha Feature]
+:::warning[Beta Feature]

-ZMK Studio support is in alpha.
-Although best efforts are being made, keeping compatibility during active development is not guaranteed.
+ZMK Studio is in beta.
+Although every effort has been made to provide a stable experience, you may still encounter issues during use.
+Please report any issues to [GitHub Issues](https://github.com/zmkfirmware/zmk-studio/issues).

 :::